 Item Description Current state Current levels of access and service The pedestrian network immediately surrounding the site is well served by an existing network of footpaths.
-The main source of pedestrian demand is towards the St Leonards commercial area and station, and towards the Crows Nest retail and leisure precinct Pedestrian crossings exist at intersections on the Pacific Highway.
-There are no formal pedestrian crossings on Hume Street, Clarke Street, Clarke Lane Future Station Integration Station access location The station supports two access points, which require safe, convenient and direct pedestrian routes: • The northern access will be on the corner of Hume and Clarke streets. • The southern access will be from the Pacific Highway towards Oxley Street.
-Pedestrian environment and design considerations The overall pedestrian environment in the catchment accommodates pedestrian movement associated with retail areas and eateries to the east, resident to the north.
-Design outcomes to accommodate pedestrian movement include: • Western station access: Spatial considerations The design should consider and integrate with North Sydney Council's planned actions.
+The main source of pedestrian demand is towards the St Leonards commercial area and station, and towards the Crows Nest retail and leisure precinct on Willoughby Road.
+Pedestrian crossings exist at intersections on the Pacific Highway.
+There are no formal pedestrian crossings on Hume Street, Clarke Street, Clarke Lane or Oxley Street.
+Future Station Integration Station access location The station supports two access points, which require safe, convenient and direct pedestrian routes: • The northern access will be on the corner of Hume and Clarke streets. • The southern access will be from the Pacific Highway towards Oxley Street.
+Pedestrian environment and design considerations The overall pedestrian environment in the catchment accommodates pedestrian movement associated with retail areas and eateries to the east, residential areas to the west and employment areas to the north.
+Design outcomes to accommodate pedestrian movement include: • Western station access: - A proposed signalised crossing on the north-western leg at the intersection of the Pacific Highway and Oxley Street to facilitate movement across the Pacific Highway. - A widened pedestrian crossing on the north-eastern leg at the intersection of the Pacific Highway and Oxley Street to facilitate movement towards the St Leonards precinct. - A widened pedestrian crossing on the south-eastern leg at the intersection of the Pacific Highway and Oxley Street. - Building setbacks provided along the metro frontages at the Pacific Highway and Oxley Street to help accommodate pedestrian flows. • Eastern station access: - Marked pedestrian crossings on Clarke Street and Hume Street to accommodate safe pedestrian movement to the north and east. - Building setbacks provided along the metro frontages at Hume Street and a widened footpath to maximise public space. - A widened pedestrian crossing on the north-eastern leg at the intersection of the Pacific Highway and Hume Street. - A future pedestrian link between Hume Street and Willoughby Road planned by North Sydney Council, providing an additional connection between the station and Willoughby Road. - Safeguarding of a future potential underground pedestrian link from the station concourse to the western side of the Pacific Highway. - Implement a changed traffic configuration from a two-way operation to a one-way westbound operation on Hume Street between Pacific Highway and Clarke Street.
+Spatial considerations The design should consider and integrate with North Sydney Council's planned actions.
 The design should also ensure that transfer between modes within the defined station interchange allows for accessible provision that is DDA compliant.
 Pedestrian modelling has been assessed to 2036 and is of an acceptable level of service.
-Western station access: Provide logical connectivity with surrounding transport interchanges, retail and commercial precincts and entertainment areas.
-Provide for high pedestrian movement across the Pacific Highway at Oxley Street.
-Eastern station access: Allow for Hume Street as an urban realm with planned increased densities and pedestrian activity.
-Ensure that access is not impacted by spatial and operational limitations at the station access point.
+Western station access: - Provide logical connectivity with surrounding transport interchanges, retail and commercial precincts and entertainment areas. - Provide for high pedestrian movement across the Pacific Highway at Oxley Street.
+Eastern station access: - Allow for Hume Street as an urban realm with planned increased densities and pedestrian activity. - Ensure that access is not impacted by spatial and operational limitations at the station access point.